mklemmingen/hangman-2/README.md

 TO-DO:
   - Game Interface
   - Fixes of german
-  - easier dictionary support
-      - change dictionary after being opened to all-small (, no spaces) and sorted by length.
-      - go over dictionary itself and create intervals by length
   - check if iteration process can be speed-up (late stage tweaking)
   - late-stage: support for spaces?